Hay House Radio Episode Recap

 How to Choose High Quality Bones

-Ask your butcher, farmer or grocer for organic and grass-fed or pasture-fed bones.
+Ask your butcher, farmer, hunter friend, or grocer for organic and grass-fed or pasture-fed bones.
 If you cannot find organic, ask for grass-fed or pasture-fed bones from animals that were not given antibiotics or hormones.
+If you have a friend who’s a hunter, they may be happy to give you their venison or wild game bones.
 Butchers and farmers often have the types of bones, skin, tendons and joints that are collagen-rich, like feet, hoofs, knuckle bones, oxtail, joints, marrowbones, skin (fish skin, chicken skin, pork skin), etc. Make sure to ask about the farm, such as how the animals are treated, what their source of feed and drinking water is and whether they are eating their native diet.

 For fish bones, you can go to your grocer or fishmonger.
 Look for wildcaught cold-water, non-fatty fish, such as Alaska or walleye pollock, sea bass, cod, and halibut.
 Check www.FishWatch.gov and www.SeafoodWatch.org for sustainability information.
 Wildcaught shrimp from North America are most likely to be sustainably caught.